 But the price tag on a Cintiq is a bit shocking.

 When I first saw how much a 27QHD costs, my first thought was that I could probably find a used car for that price.
-If you’re a working professional artist, however, dropping this kind of cash could be worth it because you’d soon earn it back.
+If you’re a working professional digital artist or illustrator, however, dropping this kind of cash could be worth it because you’d soon earn it back.

 It’s also worth looking for used, affordable Cintiq tablets.
 For the rest of us hobby artists (until we become famous, of course), spending that much is just not in the cards.
 But it’s perfectly possible to find a suitable alternative without sacrificing quality.

 Just look for quality pressure sensitivity, good screen resolution, and make sure the active drawing area is big enough for your needs.